 Gandhi was among the strongest critics of materialism, which he considered an evil.
 As per him, the advancement of materialism has led to the preference of people for material luxuries over real happiness.
 However, Gandhi didn’t hold any ill will against the people who preferred materialism as he viewed materialism as a disease and such people under its grip.
 This view of Gandhi is in tandem with his view of not hating the sinner and non-violence.

-Gandhi’s idea of having control over desires is in consonance with his other ideals such as bread labour, non-possession, swadeshi and his emphasis on the village economy.
+Gandhi’s idea of having control over desires aligns with his other ideals such as bread labour, non-possession, swadeshi and his emphasis on the village economy.
 He even preached to his followers to adopt voluntary poverty and celibacy, both of which, in his view, are idols for living a meaningful life.
 One becomes full of joy without sexual desires and material possessions.

 Non-possession